New England Journal of Medicine July 14, 2016

 Setting

-Population Patients with prior myocardial infarction, an implantable cardioverter-defibrillator (ICD), and recurrent ventricular tachycardia despite treatment with class I or III antiarrhythmic drugs.
+Population Patients with ischemic cardiomyopathy, prior myocardial infarction, and an ICD who experienced ventricular tachycardia despite baseline antiarrhythmic drug therapy.

-Intervention Catheter ablation of the ventricular tachycardia circuit.
+Intervention Catheter ablation of ventricular tachycardia while continuing baseline antiarrhythmic medications.

-Comparator Escalation of antiarrhythmic drug therapy (typically increasing amiodarone or adding mexiletine).
+Comparator Escalation of antiarrhythmic drug therapy (initiating amiodarone, increasing amiodarone dose to 300 mg/day or more, or adding mexiletine).

-Outcome Composite of death, ventricular tachycardia storm (defined as 3 or more episodes within 24 hours), or appropriate ICD shock.
+Outcome Composite of death, three or more documented episodes of ventricular tachycardia within 24 hours (ventricular tachycardia storm), or appropriate ICD shock.

 Study Limitations